technipelago/sequence-rest-service/README.md

 In Grails applications you can use the plugin [Restful Sequence Number Generator](https://github.com/goeh/grails-sequence-generator-rest) as a client.
 The Grails client will communicate with this service to get unique sequence numbers.

+## Why not use database sequences?

+Although database sequences are fast they put restrictions on data types (i.e. require numbers).
+This service lets you use formatted sequence numbers, for example *TICKET-1234* and you can also change the sequence number programatically.
+You could for example reset the sequence to start with *YYYY0001* on the first of January every year.

 ## Configuration

 *application.properties*